nooranabumazen/Project-LaunchPad/README.md

 ## 💡 Why This Project?

 I finished my MSc in Bioinformatics at 25, published first-author research papers, and still had no idea what I actually wanted to do with my life.
-The technical skills?
-I had them.
-The "right" degree?
-Check.
-But I'd spent years in a field that never truly excited me, doing work I was good at but didn't love, because I didn't know what other options were out there when I started.
+I acquired tons of technical and soft skills, and ended up with two great degrees.
+But ultimately, I spent years in a field that never truly excited me, doing work I was good at but didn't love, because I didn't know what other options were out there when I started.

 **LaunchPad exists because I wish someone had shown me the full map before I committed years to a single path.**